Wednesday, December 23, 2009

 Greefield's Website: www.laurengreenfield.com.

-VII membership has shifted away from social documentary work and toward conflict photojournalism.
+With the departure of Greenfield and last year's exit of Eugene Richards, VII membership has shifted away from social documentary work and toward conflict photojournalism.
 VII members now include Marcus Bleasdale, Ron Haviv, Gary Knight, Antonin Kratochvil, Joachim Ladefoged, Christopher Morris, James Nachtwey, Franco Pagetti, Stephanie Sinclair and John Stanmeyer, as well as the archive of Alexandra Boulat, who died in 2007.
 Twelve additional photographers are part of the VII Network program.

 Sunday, September 27, 2009